-In this section, we model an individual's decision to visit a campground under smoke and nonsmoke conditions.
+In this section, we model an individual's decision to visit a campground under smoke and non-smoke conditions.
 A key feature of this setting is that smoke is ephemeral; it is not a permanent feature of site quality but may impact air quality suddenly and without warning for several days or weeks.
-Given this, one estimation strategy might be to contrast reservation rates during smoky and nonsmoky periods.18 However, because demand for campgrounds is high, campers must often make reservations far in advance, before smoke conditions are known.
-As campgrounds are often completely full shortly before a given date, rates of new reservations may not be responsive to smoke.
+Given this feature, one estimation strategy might be to contrast reservation rates during smoke and non-smoke periods.
+However, because demand for campgrounds is high, campers must often make reservations far in advance, before smoke conditions are known.
+As campgrounds are often completely full shortly before a given date, rates of new reservations may not be responsive to smoke.19

 We therefore consider the cancellation decisions of visitors who reserved ahead of time.
-The population that is eligible to cancel consists of those that already hold a reservation; therefore, the sample is selected due to their demonstrated preference for the site.
+The population that is eligible to cancel consists of those that already hold a reservation; thus, the sample is selected due to their demonstrated preference for the site.
 We account for selection bias induced by the reservation decision using a control function approach that explicitly models and estimates the "first-stage" reservation decision, in which visitors choose whether to reserve based on expected site conditions.
 In the second stage, close to the arrival date, they decide whether to cancel based on realized site conditions.
-Figure 3 illustrates the timing of these decisions, where t gives the arrival date and τ denotes a bandwidth sufficiently close to the arrival date.
-Our control function uses preference parameters estimated in the first stage to remove selection bias in the second stage.
+Figure 2 illustrates the timing of these decisions, where t gives the arrival date and τ denotes a bandwidth sufficiently close to the arrival date.
+For the reservation decision we use a pooled zonal travel cost model to construct the control function for the second stage, trip-level model of cancellations.
+The control function uses preference parameters estimated in the first stage to remove selection bias in the second stage.